raver8/DevSecOps/README.md

 # DevSecOps on AKS

-A deep dive into integrating security practices into Azure Kubernetes Service workflows.
+A deep dive into integrating security assessments into Azure Kubernetes Service.

 ## Agile Principles